 - Good walking boots: leather or fabric and should be worn-in before you arrive. - Full set of good-quality waterproofs jacket and trousers.
-Gore-Tex recommended: a 'pac-a-mac' is not good enough. - Trousers or skirts, short trousers. - T-shirts and tops that includes a jumper or fleece jacket. - Rucsac that will give you enough room to carry a few clothes plus other items for the 2-day periods when you do not have access to your main luggage: 40 litres is recommended. - Sun hat, sun cream, sunglasses, water bottle, warm woolly hat and gloves. - Torch, blister kit, any personal medicine.
+Gore-Tex recommended: a 'pac-a-mac' is not good enough. - · Trousers or skirts, short trousers. - T-shirts and tops that includes a jumper or fleece jacket. - Rucsac that will give you enough room to carry a few clothes plus other items for the 2-day periods when you do not have access to your main luggage: 40 litres is recommended. - Sun hat, sun cream, sunglasses, water bottle, warm woolly hat and gloves. - Swimming costumes for the two hotels that have pools. - Torch, blister kit, any personal medicine. - Trekking poles are useful, but not essential, and are particularly helpful in the early season when there will be old winter snow lying at the passes.